Critical Determinations Make All the Difference

 Are the pants for a specific event or setting?
 What season are you going to use them in?
 Do they need to be a certain style or match a specific color?
 Circumstances vary and details are critical.
 In the same fashion, details and circumstances are equally important in your next Digital Strategist role.

-If you’re an experienced digital strategist, you know that digital strategist roles can look very different from organization to organization.
-These roles also vary from initiative to initiative, and project to project.
+If you’re an experienced Digital Strategist, then you know that these roles look very different from organization to organization.
+These roles also vary from initiative to initiative and project to project.
 Ask these three questions before you commit to your next Digital Strategist role:

 1. What critical conversations am I going to have, and with whom am I going to have those conversations?

 These roles vary greatly.
 As a Digital Strategist, you may be expected to speak with marketing teams.
 On the other hand, you may need to speak with technology teams, UX teams, and analysts.
 In another case, you may be asked to speak to boardrooms, clients, or outside vendors.

 Having effective conversations with each of these groups requires different skill sets.
 Furthermore, each of these conversations requires different experience and knowledge.
 Understand who you will be speaking with on a regular basis in order to be successful in this specific role.
 When considering your next Digital Strategist role, consider what conversations you’ll have and with whom you’ll be speaking.